 Susan’s interests include being on the teaching team for the Pastoral Care Course for the Diocese of Qu’Appelle, and chairing the Pastoral Care Committee for Immanuel Anglican Parish.
 In addition, she has special interests in ecumenism and environmental stewardship.

-Susan is a member of the parish Ministerial Committee, as well as the Planning Committee for Parish Council.
+Susan is a member of the parish Ministerial Team and and serves as clergy representative on several other committees.
 In addition, she is a member of the Committee on Ordained Ministry for the Diocese of Qu’Appelle and Past President of Anglican Deacons Canada.

 Nancy was ordained a priest in 2012 and came to the Diocese of Qu’Appelle in January 2017.
 After certified training as an intentional interim priest, she became the priest-in-charge of two Regina Anglican parishes, St. James the Apostle and St. Philip.
 In 2018, she was also appointed priest-in-charge of Urban Indigenous Ministry.
 She is a trained facilitator for Circles for Reconciliation, a Truth and Reconciliation project.
 Previously she was priest-in-charge of Anglican parishes in Watrous and Colonsay, Diocese of Saskatoon.